THA-Homework-Hub/Extra-Tools/Websites/AI-Tools/NotebookLM/README.md

 Sometimes stuff gets in the way and you gotta do what you gotta do!
 NotebookLM can help you finish work faster by:

 * **Copying answers from whole textbooks**
-  Upload books (like those in [/Extra-Tools/Websites/Darksites/Annes-Archive/](./Extra-Tools/Websites/Darksites/Annes-Archive/)) and ask for direct answers without reading the book yourself.
+  Upload books (like those in [Annes Archive](/Extra-Tools/Websites/Darksites/Annes-Archive/) and ask for direct answers without reading the book yourself.
 It even gives specific citations so you know exactly where the answers came from.

 * **Rewriting text to avoid plagiarism**
   It can rephrase paragraphs so they don’t look like a direct copy.
 Great to avoid plagiarism, but not so great against AI checkers.
-See [/Extra-Tools/Websites/AI-Tools/GPTzero/](./Extra-Tools/Websites/AI-Tools/GPTzero/) to avoid these.
+See [GPTzero](/Extra-Tools/Websites/AI-Tools/GPTzero/) to avoid these.

 * **Polishing and expanding your answers**
   Improve the wording of your work to make it seem more complete or professional.
 Useful if you have no clue what your talking about!